Special Educational Needs

 - A member of the Inclusion Team meets with key staff from all of our feeder primary schools to discuss how best to meet the needs of all students with additional needs starting with us in Year 7.

 - We carry out reading tests with all students when they start at Oasis Academy Brightstowe.
-This information is used to identify whether your son or daughter may need additional interventions and the level of support they will require in class.
+This information is used to identify whether your child may need additional interventions and the level of support they will require in class.

 - We closely monitor the progress of all of our students.
 Anyone not making the expected progress is reviewed and the possibility of SEND is explored.

-If you think your son or daughter may have special educational needs you should contact Martine Burns, Learning Provision Manager to discuss your concerns.
+If you think your child may have special educational needs you should contact our Learning Provision Manager to discuss your concerns through email@example.com.

-If your son or daughter does have identified SEND needs, the SENCO, Rhian Iredale, will oversee the education programme for him/her.
-The programme will be run by the Learning Provision manager, Martine Burns who will allocate a key worker best suited to their needs.
+If your son or daughter does have identified SEND needs, the SENCO, Ms Iredale, will oversee the education programme for your child.
+The programme will be run by the Learning Provision Manager, Ms Burns, who will allocate a key worker best suited to their needs.

-Martine Burns will contact you to introduce the key worker and discuss the programme we feel is best suited to your son or daughter’s needs and suggested SEN targets.
+The Learning Provision Manager will contact you to introduce the key worker and discuss the programme we feel is best suited to your the needs of your child and suggested SEND targets.

-The Key Worker will be the person who provides support for your son or daughter.
-The programme your son or daughter is allocated will depend on the way in which they have responded to intervention and their level of need.
+The Key Worker will be the person who provides support for your child.
+The programme your child is allocated will depend on the way in which they have responded to intervention and their level of need.
 Intervention may be in the form of one-to-one sessions, in-class support or small group intervention.
-In some cases, the key worker may not need to work with your son or daughter directly but instead, refer them to an intervention group or perhaps provide resources to the class teacher to ensure your son or daughter is appropriately included.
-The key worker will be the person who monitors your son or daughter’s progress and reviews their individual targets.
+In some cases, the key worker may not need to work with your child directly but instead, refer them to an intervention group or perhaps provide resources to the class teacher to ensure your child is appropriately included.
+The key worker will be the person who monitors your child's progress and reviews their individual targets.

 The key worker will contact you on a termly basis to update you on their progress.